oregon coast

 Cape Perpetua - Siuslaw National Forest

 Cape Perpetua, within the larger Siuslaw National Forest, contains the only entirely intact ancient forest watershed on the Oregon coast.
-The forests here are primarily dominated by sitka spruce, moss, and lush ferns that are nourished by the mist and rain during the long, wet winter months.
+The forests here are primarily dominated by Sitka spruce, moss, and lush ferns that are nourished by the mist and rain during the long, wet winter months.

-More giant sitka spruces and Douglas firs can be found on both the south end of the Gwynn Creek Trail and the bicycle-friendly Cummins Creek.
+More giant Sitka spruces and Douglas firs can be found on both the south end of the Gwynn Creek Trail and the bicycle-friendly Cummins Creek.
 These trails offer magnificent glimpses into what the entire Oregon coastal forest looked like a couple centuries ago.

 Giant Spruce of Cape Perpetua